-Included in this report are narrative and status updates for 19 strategic initiatives we have been pursuing in alignment with these two focus areas and simultaneously in support of our three goals: to advance student success; fulfill evolving and emerging education and training needs; and commit to quality, access and affordability.
+Included in this report are status updates for 19 strategic initiatives we have been pursuing in alignment with laying the foundation for these two focus areas and simultaneously in support of our three goals: advance student success; fulfill evolving and emerging education and training needs; and commit to quality, access and affordability.
+We have successfully achieved the desired outcomes for 10 of the strategic initiatives, and we will continue pursuing nine initiatives into the next planning cycle as we seek to further operationalize GPS and data analytics.